0xmuhammed9/College-4th-FirstTerm/Machine-Learning/Lectures/Lecture 4 - Random Forest.md

 # Example on Random Forest
-- In random Forest uses bootstrap sampling to create multiple datasets by randomly selecting samples.
+- In random Forest uses **bootstrap** sampling to create multiple datasets by randomly selecting samples.
+- Each decision tree is built using a subset of the features and a **bootstrapped sample of the data**
+-

 # Difference between Decision Tree and Random Forest

 - The random forest algorithm randomly selects observations and features to build several decision trees and then averages the results.
+- Another Difference is **deep** decision trees might suffer from overfitting.
 	- Decision trees might suffer from overfitting.
 	- Random forest prevents this by creating random subsets of the features and building smaller trees using those subsets.
 - The randomness helps in reducing the correlation between individual trees.
 - Can't overfit as easily as a single.